 On January 5, 1968, Sonoma State began a two-year trial called the "Tutorials in Liberal Arts and Science Program."
 However, Dr. Olson suggested the name be changed to the "Robert Maynard Hutchins School of Liberal Studies."
 Olson explained that as the former dean of Yale University and president of the University of Chicago, Dr. Robert Maynard Hutchins had been devoted to educational reform and to the idea that American democracy could not be realized unless the country's citizens were comprehensively educated.
 Upon an affirmative reply from Dr. Hutchins himself to Dr. Olson's request, the program was christened as the Robert Hutchins School of Liberal Studies.
 The Hutchins School moved into its permanent home in Rachel Carson Hall in 1975.

 The Hutchins School of Liberal Studies has gone through many incarnations in its 47-year history, but still holds fast to Dr. Hutchins' key principle: "The University is a community of scholars that has as its primary purpose to unsettle the minds of students, to widen their horizons, [and] to inflame their intellect."

 The Hutchins School has several distinctive features:

-- Courses organized around themes or questions, rather than according to the traditional division of subject matter into disciplines
+- Small seminar courses organized around themes or questions, rather than the traditional division of subject matter into disciplines

 - A diverse faculty, each member trained in more than one field of study, to help students learn how to approach a problem from several points of view

-- Encouragement to engage in independent study projects and internships to bridge academic studies with career placements and community service
+- Independent study projects and internships that help bridge academic studies with career placements and community service